EthanPerello/npc-forge/docs/how-to-use.md

 • **Edit Trait Names**: Click trait name field to modify
 • **Edit Trait Values**: Click trait value field to modify
-• **Regenerate Individual Traits**: Use regenerate button for each trait
+• **Regenerate Individual Traits**: Use regenerate button for each trait with enhanced visual feedback (NEW in v0.22.0)
 • **Remove Traits**: Use delete button to remove unwanted traits

 ### Trait Generation Features